 Unlike other sports that are contained within a defined field of play, training and races are often done on open roads or on challenging mountain bike trails.
-As such, we do everything we can to ensure the safety of our riders and below is some guidance on specific aspects, and how you can play your part in that.
+As such, we do everything we can to ensure the safety of our riders.
+Safety information for each discipline is included in the relevant guide.